nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 # Soulseek Protocol Documentation

-Last updated on March 16, 2024
+Last updated on June 4, 2024

 Since the official Soulseek client and server is proprietary software, this documentation has been compiled thanks to years of reverse engineering efforts.
 To preserve the health of the Soulseek network, please do not modify or extend the protocol in ways that negatively impact the network.